Tips on Choosing a Contractor

 Always keep value in mind when shopping.
 Just because a project is less expensive does not mean it’s a better value.
 Likewise, a more expensive bid does not automatically assure higher quality.

 Find out whether the contractor uses a detailed written contract that protects both of you from any misunderstandings.
 A written contract must spell out the work that will be performed:

 - It should specify all materials to be used in terms of quality, quantity, color, size and/or brand name.

 - A payment schedule should also be established.
-On home remodeling projects, you should expect to make a down payment representing approximately one-third of the total contract price.
-Excluding the down payment, you should not make payment for any incomplete work.
 All of these terms should be spelled out in the contract and clearly understood by both you and the remodeler/builder.